-Approaching Toul, visitors admire the elegant silhouette of the Cathedral, a witness to the rich historic past of this ancestral Lorraine city.
+Approaching Toul, visitors admire the elegant silhouette of the Toul Cathedral, a witness to the rich historic past of this ancestral city of Lorraine.

 The residents of the small town of Toul have good reason to be proud of their beautiful cathedral.
 And yet, it avoided the worst of the bombings of the Second World War which required several decades of restoration.